 The Daylesford Lakes and Falls circuit commences at Lake Daylesford.
 Follow the trail on the south-western side of the lake and walk along the dam wall turning north onto the Peace Mile track.
 Continue around the Lake for 1km turning left up the steep footpath track to join the Ballan-Daylesford Road.
-Turn left, cross the main road and walk to the Cornish Hill Lookout via Stanbridge Street, Argus Road and Orford Street.
-Follow the Great Dividing Trail (distinctive markers with yellow tops and black directional arrows) for 150m to a T junction and turn right continuing along the vehicle track for another 200m to where the trail turns right.
+Turn left, cross the main road and walk to the Cornish Hill Lookout via Stanbridge Street to the Daylesford Skate Park.
+Enter the park and follow the Lerderderg Track of the Great Dividing Trail (distinctive markers with yellow tops and black directional arrows) as it crosses a network of trails through to Patterson Street.

 After lunch leave the falls, head 300m along Sailors Creek on the Wallaby Track and across the bridge to Sailors Falls Mineral Springs.
 Follow the water race north for 450m to join the Goldfields Track.
 Turn right and walk down the gully for about 700 m to the junction with the Three Lost Children Walk.
 Continue along the gully until reaching a vehicle track.
 Turn left and start walking back towards Lake Daylesford via the well signposted Goldfields Track in a north-westerly direction for about 1.2km, ignoring any turnoffs.